zhanbei/react-materialui-router-webpack-babel-npm-start-here/README.md

 ## Get Started With *React*, *MaterialUI*, *ReactRouter*, *Webpack*, *Babel*, and *NPM*

 [React][home-reactjs-org] is a JavaScript library for building user interfaces.
 It is impressive and powerful(*personal opinion* :), but also complex.
-It is not that easy to get started with React and related libraries, like *Material UI*, *Webpack*, and *Babel*.
+It is not that easy to get started with React and related libraries, like *Material UI*, *React Router*, *Webpack*, and *Babel*.
 This repository is also a great place for you to practice and get started with *React*.

 ```bash
 # Clone this project to a specific folder.